nicu-chiciuc/nicusor-dev/content/blog/strong-redux/index.md

 As you can see, we tell it that `store` has the type `StoreType` and now, if we happen to change something in the `StoreType`, Typescript will scream until we fix everything we need to fix.

-I guess this approach could work, but it seems too cumbersome, what if you forget to give `store` it's correct type.
+I guess this approach could work, but it seems too cumbersome, what if you forget to give `store` its correct type.
 The `connect` function should know by default that `store` can only have one type.
 Unfortunately, the `react-redux` developers didn't know how our store will look and opening a PR each time we change something could be kinda annoying.

 So here was the idea, what if, we create another function which will act exactly the same as `connect` but would always know that `store` has to have the type `StoreType` and that all the function in the second argument have to return an `MessageType`.